Anaplastic Thyroid Cancer Diagnosis

 Unfortunately, by the time the anaplastic thyroid cancer symptoms present, many patients already have evidence that the anaplastic thyroid cancer has spread to distant sites in the body.
 The diagnosis of anaplastic thyroid cancer is most commonly associated with a presenting symptom of a rapidly developing or growing neck mass.
-These cancers grow so very rapidly that you may notice that the mass appearing to be growing even on a daily basis.
+These cancers grow so very rapidly that you may notice that the mass appears to be growing even on a daily basis.
 The diagnosis of an anaplastic thyroid cancer neck mass is usually very large and hard even on self examination.

 The diagnosis of anaplastic thyroid cancer may be also associated with a change in the quality of your voice or ability to swallow.
-This is because the diagnosis of anaplastic thyroid cancer is often associated with growth of the cancer into the structures around the thyroid gland.
+This is because the diagnosis of anaplastic thyroid cancer is often associated with rapid growth of the cancer into the structures around the thyroid gland.
 This may include the nerves that control voice box function, the esophagus, trachea (breathing tube) or even the great blood vessels of the neck (carotid artery and internal jugular vein).
 Over 25% of patients with a diagnosis of anaplastic thyroid cancer will be noted to have a paralyzed vocal cord or direct growth of the cancer into their trachea when first examined.
 The diagnosis of anaplastic thyroid cancer is commonly associated with spread to distant sites of the body in over 50% of patients on their initial presentation.

 If you have a needle biopsy that suggests an anaplastic thyroid cancer, then identifying an expert in thyroid cancer surgery is the most important next step!
 Do not delay!
 Anyone that asks you to wait several weeks does not understand anaplastic thyroid cancer!
 You will require a very intensive but also rapid evaluation before a surgical procedure would even be considered.
 This evaluation must include the following: